Algeria votes in parliamentary elections amid disillusionment, repression | DW | 12.06.2021

 The election of 407 parliamentarians for five years was called amid renewed reform protests.

-Once-governing Algerian parties urged a big turnout, but two main parties in Algeria's Berber Kabylie region issued boycott calls as did many members of the loosely-knit Hirak protest movement, citing potential fraud.
+Once-governing Algerian parties urged a big turnout, but two main parties in Algeria's Berber Kabylie region issued boycott calls as did many members of the loosely-knit Hirak protest movement, among them many women, citing potential fraud.

 Samir Belarbi, a prominent figure of Hirak, which has long advocated a purge of Algeria's army-backed elite, said "elections will not give the regime legitimacy."